sakship31/Workspace/README.md

 ## Description ##

-Workspace is a smart 3 in one Desktop Application built using Python..
+Workspace is a 3 in one Desktop Application built using Python.
-Thinking why it is called ‘Smart’, it’s because you can create , edit and paint at one place.
+You can create, edit files, also maintain user specific(login based) work and paint with various app specific featuresat one place.

 <p>
 For more details-